 A current, outright donation of real estate would allow your gift to make a difference at Merrimack College now and could generate significant tax savings.
 Leaving real estate to Merrimack through your will or living trust is an efficient way to make a meaningful gift in the future without impacting your current lifestyle.

-Because gifts of real estate can be complex and legal restrictions may limit Merrimack's ability to own or sell a parcel of real estate, we will provide you with a Real Estate Worksheet to support and lead you through our due diligence process.
+Because gifts of real estate can be complex and legal restrictions may limit Merrimack's ability to own or sell a parcel of real estate, we will support and lead you through our due diligence process.
 Keep in mind: gifts of real estate require a qualified appraisal and can take time to complete—contact Merrimack early in your decision-making process.

 Include a gift to Merrimack College in your will.
 You can make your legacy unrestricted or direct it to a specific purpose.
 You may even indicate a specific amount or percentage of the balance remaining in your estate.

 If you express your gift as a percentage (e.g., 20 percent of the residue of my estate), you can maintain the same relative gifts to charities and your heirs, regardless of changes in estate value.
 If youre considering designating your gift for a specific purpose, such as a scholarship fund or support for a specific department, contact us to ensure that we understand your wishes.

 You may wish to share the following sample language with your attorney:

 I give (a specific dollar amount/a specific asset, or percentage of the rest, residue, and remainder of my estate) to the Trustees of Merrimack College, an educational corporation established by law at North Andover, MA, for its general tax-exempt purposes.

 NOTE: If you wish to restrict your estate gift to a specific purpose or program at Merrimack College, please contact Leila C. Rice in advance to assure that the language you include will accomplish your wishes and align with Merrimack Colleges needs.